 - Malformations due to DES, a synthetic form of estrogen.

-Malformations in the cervix and uterus can cause a number of cervical issues during pregnancies.
+Malformations in the cervix and uterus can cause a number of cervical issues.
 Inadequate room or abnormally shaped organs can cause the baby to be delivered too early or in a breeched, transverse or other dangerous position.
 These malformations can often be corrected through surgery, though some, such as the unicornuate uterus, may not be improved.

 Pregnant women should seek medical attention regularly in order to recognize signs of cervical issues.
-This can help prevent undue complications, as well as ensure the overall health of both the mother and the child.
+This can help prevent undue complications and ensure the overall health of both mother and child.

-Medical malpractice lawyers Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have about treatment you received during pregnancy, possible neglect, or a potential claim.
+If, on the other hand, your doctor failed to recognize, prevent, or treat signs of risks or complications during pregnancy, you may be able to file a medical malpractice claim.
+An expert can determine whether your doctor acted in a manner in which other reasonable professionals would not have acted.
+Attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have about treatment you received during pregnancy, possible neglect, or a potential claim.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.